ArquiSoft-Grupo-2B/documentation/lab5/README.md

 docker network inspect [network_identifier]
 ```

-- The `frontend-net` (subnet 172.30.0.0/24) should contain the frontend container.
+- The `frontend-net` (subnet 172.30.0.0/24) should contain only the frontend
+  container.
-- The `orchestration-net` (subnet 172.30.1.0/24) should include the frontend and orchestration containers.
+- The `orchestration-net` (subnet 172.31.0.0/24) should include the frontend and
+  api-gateway containers.
-- The `backend-net` (subnet 172.30.2.0/24) should contain the backend containers
+- The `backend-net` (subnet 172.32.0.0/24) should contain the api-gateway,
-  and the orchestration container.
+  users-service, and entry-service containers.
-- The `database-net` (subnet 172.30.3.0/24) should include the database and backend
+- The `database-net` (subnet 172.34.0.0/24) should include the mongodb,
-  containers.
+  postgresdb, users-service, and entry-service containers.

 **5. Test connectivity between networks**